 Genie+ at Disneyland

-The Genie+ ticket add-on costs $25 per day per person.
-This does however include PhotoPass.
+The Genie+ service at Disneyland costs $25 to $35 per day per person.

 For more information on how to use Genie+ as well as all of the available attractions and Individual Lightning Lane selections, be sure to check out our Genie+ guide.